AI-generated

 • Procedural Issues: N/A

-• Substantive Issues: Whether the accused can be convicted of falsification of a private document under Article 304 of the Penal Code when he signed another's name to a document but made no attempt to simulate the genuine signature of that person, even if the act was done with intent to defraud.
+• Whether the accused can be convicted of falsification of a private document under Article 304 in relation to Article 300 of the Penal Code without an attempt to simulate the genuine signature.

 Ruling